-Core data – This is evidence critical to the process and readily available in most countries
+- Core data: This is evidence critical to the data analyis and is rountinely collected as part of the NTP data collection processes, and thus readily available in most countries.

 Data is extracted from a myriad of global and local data sources to provide a body of evidence that is specific to a country.

 In addition to data validity and data reliability, data consistency is also critical, and these are seen mostly in-country surveillance data.
 When data discrepancies between two sources occur, for example between two studies or analyses, consensus should be reached through adequate expert consultation.
 As a general guide, give priority to those with the national representation of study samples (for national-level data consolidation) or to those subnational-specific studies (for subnational level data consolidation) or to those with more recent data, provided the two studies apply a sound study methodology.
 The areas with the most significant discrepancies should be flagged as priorities for further evidence generation in the new NSP.
 To identify where differences in data or inconsistencies exist:

 - Compare data values across years and identify any outliers.
 Outliers may be data values over or under a set threshold, e.g., the data value is 70% higher or lower than the previous or next year.
 Further investigation should include validation from the original data sources)

 - Compare the trend across strata, where divergent trends are noticed, there should be a reason for this.